 - Thickening of the penile skin

 2. Balanitis xerotica obliterans

-Balanitis xerotica obliterans is an inflammatory disease that affects the the glans, foreskin, and urethra and makes it difficult to retract.
+Balanitis xerotica obliterans is an inflammatory disease that affects the glans, foreskin, and urethra and makes it difficult to retract.
 It is a chronic, sclerotic dermatitis that involves the genital skin of men.
-Along with balanitis, this disease is also associated with conditions like hyperthyroidism, hypothyroidism and vitiligo and all these health conditions leads to elevated blood sugar level.
+Along with balanitis, this disease is also associated with conditions like hyperthyroidism, hypothyroidism, and vitiligo and all these health conditions leads to elevated blood sugar level.
 Uncontrolled diabetes or high blood sugar level is one of the causes of balanitis.

 3. Buried penis syndrome

 Buried penis syndrome is not a common disorder but it is highly correlated with the pathogenesis of balanitis.
 It usually occurs in two age groups- with peaking in infancy and adolescence.
 Various congenital effects have been reported with buried penis syndrome such as deficient penile skin, laxity of attachment, and excessive suprapubic fat.

 Cellulitis is a serious skin disorder that requires immediate action.
 It is characterized as a diffuse inflammation of the soft tissue or the connective tissue.
 It is a bacterial infection of the dermis and subcutaneous tissues and the most common infected organisms in adults are streptococci and staphylococcus aureus.
 Cellulitis is defined as an acute and progressive onset of a red, painful and swollen area of the skin and it can be accompanied by blistering, superficial hemorrhage into blisters, dermal necrosis, lymphadenitis and lymphadenopathy and legs are the most commonly affected area.